 - Investigating stage – the focus is on discovering your customer’s needs by asking relevant questions.
 This is the most important stage – and the stage which typically least time is spent.

-- Demonstrating capability – in this stage of the selling cycle, you will need to show your customers that your product or service is capable of solving their problem.
+- Demonstrating capability – in this stage of the selling cycle, you will need to show your customers that your product or service is capable of solving their problems.

 The investigating stage is usually where you’ll spend most of the time.
 This stage is where you get to understand your customer and uncover their needs.
 Questions play an important role in the investigating stage.
 Before engaging with your customer, you must do your research and preparation so you know what questions you need to ask.
 A small investment in time in preparation can help progress a sale significantly and much more rapidly.